Ctenanthe: Planting, Growing, and Care

 - Ctenanthe burle-marxii: elongated leaves with green and grey chevron patterns, very graphic.

-- Ctenanthe oppenheimiana: large green leaves variegated with cream and purple undersides, perfect for a lush effect.
+- Ctenanthe oppenheimiana: large green leaves variegated with cream and a purple underside, perfect for a lush effect.

-- Ctenanthe setosa: lanceolate foliage, dark green with silvery highlights and purple undersides, adding a sophisticated touch.
+- Ctenanthe setosa: lanceolate foliage, dark green with silvery highlights and a purple underside, adding a sophisticated touch.

 - Ctenanthe lubbersiana: green foliage marbled with yellow, offering a bright and original contrast.

-The main cultivars come from these species.
-Ctenanthe burle-marxii ‘Amagris’ is a softer, more silvery variation of Ctenanthe burle-marxii, ideal for brightening up an interior, and is also one of the least fussy!
-Meanwhile, Ctenanthe oppenheimiana ‘Tricolor’ is highly prized for its spectacular mix of green, white and pink.
+The main cultivars are derived from these species.
+Ctenanthe burle-marxii ‘Amagris’ is a softer, more silvery variation of Ctenanthe burle-marxii, ideal for brightening up an interior, and it is also one of the least fussy!
+Meanwhile, Ctenanthe oppenheimiana ‘Tricolor’ is highly prized for its spectacular mix of green, white, and pink.

 Ctenanthe setosa ‘Grey Star’, Ctenanthe lubbersiana (© Maja Dumat) and on the right Ctenanthe burle-marxii (© Leonora Enking)

-Ctenanthe is a perennial herbaceous plant with a bushy and slightly spreading habit, forming wide dense clumps thanks to its short and sometimes creeping stems.
+The Ctenanthe is a herbaceous perennial with a bushy and slightly spreading habit, forming dense clumps thanks to its short and sometimes creeping stems.
 Its growth is relatively moderate but steady, spreading more in width than in height due to its rhizomatous development.
-Its root system consists of fleshy rhizomes that allow it to produce new shoots and gradually expand, thus promoting foliage density.
-Indoors, it typically reaches between 50 cm and 1 m in height depending on the species and growing conditions, with an equivalent or even greater spread.
+Its root system consists of fleshy rhizomes that allow it to produce new shoots and gradually expand, promoting foliage density.
+Indoors, it typically reaches between 50 cm and 1 m in height depending on the species and growing conditions, with a similar or even greater spread.

-Its foliage is the most distinctive and ornamental element.
-The leaves are arranged alternately on long slender petioles, evergreen and elliptical to lanceolate in shape.
+Its foliage is the most distinctive and ornamental feature.
+The leaves are arranged alternately on long, slender petioles, evergreen, and elliptical to lanceolate in shape.
 Their texture is supple, with a slight thickness that gives them a slightly leathery appearance.
-The lamina shows very prominent parallel veins, characteristic of the Marantaceae family, with a prominent midrib and clearly visible secondary veins running the entire length of the leaf.
-Depending on the species and cultivars, the upper side of the lamina displays a range of greens, from light to deep green, often enhanced with contrasting patterns in the form of chevrons, striations, marbling or variegation in silver, yellow or cream.
-The underside, usually tinged with purple or violet, creates a lovely contrast when the leaves move slightly throughout the day due to nyctinasty, a characteristic phenomenon of Marantaceae.
+The lamina features a very prominent parallel vein, characteristic of the Marantaceae family, with a prominent midrib and well-visible secondary veins running the length of the leaf.
+Depending on the species and cultivars, the upper side of the lamina displays a range of greens, from light to deep green, often adorned with contrasting patterns in the form of chevrons, stripes, marbling, or variegation in silver, yellow, or cream.
+The underside, usually tinged with purple or violet, creates a lovely contrast when the leaves move slightly throughout the day due to nyctinasty, a characteristic phenomenon of the Marantaceae family.

 Flowering of a Ctenanthe dasycarpa (© Dick Culbert-Flickr)